 Since technology platforms and unique requirements change rapidly, product influence and steadfast feature delivery from your software vendor are crucial.

 It’s worrying to see how many big companies rely on vendors that fundamentally aren’t able to offer this.
 For example, we’re working with a major pharmaceuticals company who utilizes an established business intelligence (BI) vendor for a number of mobile reporting applications.
-Eight months after the release of iOS 9, the apps were still not compatible leaving over 80 percent of the 20,000 strong workforce without access to crucial business information on mobile devices.
+Eight months after the release of the latest iOS, the apps were still not compatible leaving over 80 percent of the 20,000 strong workforce without access to crucial business information on mobile devices.
 This happened despite escalations to the most senior level.
 The productivity drain caused by such a scenario is real and costly for the business.

 All small software vendors are setup for fast and frequent releases and big customers can influence the product roadmap to get their feature requests delivered quickly.
 For example, an enterprise customer on the Wandera platform benefits from an average of two feature deliveries per quarter.